Budget-Friendly Hacks For a Green Home

 You won’t only be able to reuse and recycle, you’ll give your place a distinct, one of a kind aesthetic without paying a ridiculous amount of money.

 Obviously, you’ll need to ensure you get something of quality too so you don’t wind up replacing it within a few months.
-We advise visiting your local antique shops, flea markets, or visit Craigslist to canvas for possible furniture pieces.
+We advise visiting your local antique shops, flower shops, flea markets, or visit Craigslist to canvas for possible furniture pieces.

 Make sure you check the quality and durability of your items when you do shop for new furniture if you can’t find anything good (which we doubt).